pjay79/pjay79/README.md

 ### Bio

 Senior Software Engineer building Web and Mobile applications across the Full Stack.
-Specialising in TypeScript, React, React Native, and Node.
+Specialising in Javascript, TypeScript, React, React Native, and Node.

 Experienced as a Lead Developer on multiple projects whilst working in Startup, Agency, and Enterprise environments.
-Interested in Digital Health, FinTech, DevOps, and Solution Architecture.
+Interested in Digital Health, DevOps, and Solution Architecture.

 Self-taught generalist with curiosity for continuous learning.
 3x AWS Certified.

 ![pjay79's github stats](https://github-readme-stats.vercel.app/api?username=pjay79&show_icons=true&theme=cobalt)

-- 🔭 I’m currently working on a React Native mobile app for Payright
 - 🌱 I’m currently learning Go
-- 👯 I’m looking to collaborate on stuff that is interesting in the Digital Health or FinTech space
+- 👯 I’m looking to collaborate on stuff that is interesting in the Digital Health space
 - 💬 Ask me about AWS Cloud Certifications
 - 📫 How to reach me: Email, Twitter DM, LinkedIn
 - ⚡ Fun fact: I'm a 2nd Career Dev after 15 years in Healthcare